ssardina-research/cfond-asp/README.md

    ```
    $ python ./benchmarking/code/benchmark.py [options] instances.csv config.json --output <OUTPUT_DIR> --mode report
    ```
    where `OUTPUT_DIR` is the location of output folder.
+Executing this will generate `report.csv` in the output directory.